 - 1.1 Employees are often the first to realise that there may be something seriously wrong within the Council.
 However, they may not express their concerns because they feel that speaking up would be disloyal to their colleagues or to the Council.
 They may also fear harassment or victimisation.
-In these circumstances it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice. - 1.2 Cheshire East Council is committed to the highest possible standards of openness, probity and accountability.
+In these circumstances it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice.
+Issues of concern may also come to the attention of Members, contractors, suppliers or consultants working for the Council and they too should also feel confident that there are proper procedures in place to enable them to report any areas of concern. - 1.2 Cheshire East Council is committed to the highest possible standards of openness, probity and accountability.
 In line with that commitment we encourage employees, and others who work with us, with serious concerns about any aspect of the Council's work to come forward and voice those concerns.
-This policy makes it clear that this can be done without fear of victimisation, discrimination or disadvantage. - 1.3 This whistleblowing policy is intended to encourage and enable employees to raise serious concerns within the Council rather than overlooking a problem or 'blowing the whistle' outside as premature or unnecessary publicity may damage the Council's reputation, impede proper investigations, or hurt individuals unnecessarily. - 1.4 The policy applies to all employees, Members, contractors, suppliers and consultants and provides them with a secure basis for reporting suspicions of impropriety, in the knowledge that if requested the matter will be treated confidentially. - 1.5 The procedures contained within this policy are in addition to the Council's complaints process and any other statutory reporting procedure that applies within individual departments. - 1.6 This policy has been discussed with the relevant trade unions and has their support.
+This policy makes it clear that this can be done without fear of victimisation, discrimination or disadvantage. - 1.3 This whistleblowing policy is intended to encourage and enable employees, Members and others working for the Council to raise serious concerns within the Council rather than overlooking a problem or 'blowing the whistle' outside as premature or unnecessary publicity may damage the Council's reputation, impede proper investigations, or hurt individuals unnecessarily. - 1.4 The policy applies to all employees, Members, contractors, suppliers and consultants and provides them with a secure basis for reporting suspicions of impropriety, in the knowledge that if requested the matter will be treated confidentially. - 1.5 The procedures contained within this policy are in addition to the Council's complaints process and any other statutory reporting procedure that applies within individual departments. - 1.6 This policy has been discussed with the relevant trade unions and has their support.